 So, participate in life with me.
 Let’s learn lessons together.

-Sometimes I cannot orate what I mean automatically; I need time to sort through things.
-Blogging is my way of doing so.
 Remember that even though I do youth ministry, what I post on my blog is not necessarily the views of the congregation or my denomination (just a small disclaimer!)

 Thanks for reading!